DCAN-Labs/cdni-brain/docs/nda-archive.md

 ### CC to PI and Program Officer:

--In addition to the archival request, please ensure to copy your Principal Investigator (PI) and the Program Officer associated with the Collection.
+In addition to the archival request, please ensure to copy your Principal Investigator (PI) and the Program Officer associated with the Collection.